Mauricio-IRV/CS-Comps/README.md

 # CS-Comps

 ### Background
 This project was developed for CS comps at Carleton College, Fall 2024.
-More specifically, we are part of the “Building Hacking Tools from Scratch” team.
+More specifically, we are part of the “[Building Hacking Tools from Scratch](https://docs.google.com/document/d/e/2PACX-1vSouRo8KV3OQYULsrzRG4ekcRslUbjvLqcGHJjQ8peiBg_xVDK24utqCMxEoJRkYdpKWsjdgJuT5ZX9/pub)" team.
 Our primary inspiration for this tool was bettercap.

 ### The tool
 ARP_SSL_Toolkit is a package that allows you to set up an adversary-in-the-middle (AITM) attack against another device, implementing: